rancher/docs/content/rancher/v2.6/en/k8s-in-rancher/secrets/_index.md

 **Result:** Your secret is added to the individual project you chose.
 You can view the secret in the Rancher UI by clicking either **Storage > Secrets** or **More Resources > Core > Secrets**.

+>**Note:** Project-scoped secrets on the local cluster are only visible when a single project is selected.

 # What's Next?

 Now that you have a secret added to a namespace, you can add it to a workload that you deploy.